paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

 and country, but I am wondering if there are any general rules of thumb to follow here, or maybe if I am worrying too much.

-If you are knowledgeable about these kinds of issues, please reach out to me privately or share your experience or expertise in a comment.
+If you are knowledgeable about these kinds of things, please reach out to me privately or share your experience or expertise in a comment.
 It would be great to learn more about this while in-person meetups are on hiatus.